hedgeyedev/paypal-ipn-forwarder/README.md

 ## The Solution!

 In addition to setting up this tool, you need a public facing *server*.
 A cloud-based server such as Heroku will work fine.
-One of the gems in this project will operate as a Sinatra server to receive and queue the PayPal IPN requests.
+The gem in this project will operate as a Sinatra server to receive and queue the PayPal IPN requests.

-Your development machine must be run the other gem in this project; this will send HTTP requests to this public facing server to retrieve the IPN records in the *server*'s queue.
+Your development machine must run the gem as well; this will send HTTP requests to this public facing server to retrieve the IPN records in the *server*'s queue.
 For each IPN record retrieved, this gem will forward it to your PayPal client as though PayPal had sent it directly.

-When your PayPal client
-responds, this gem will relay the response back to the *server*, which will in turn relay the response to the PayPal sandbox that made the request.
+Your PayPal client will need to be modified in order to not send out responses to the PayPal sandboxs.

 ### In More Detail

 Here are the components that play together:

 PayPal
-The *PayPal sandbox* that you want to include in your end-to-end testing.
+: The *PayPal sandbox* that you want to include in your end-to-end testing.

 Server
-: This package's gem implements a Sinatra server for the *PayPal sandbox* that stores the IPNs in a queue.
-This Sinatra must run on a server exposed to the *PayPal sandbox*.
+: This gem implements a Sinatra server for the *PayPal sandbox* that stores the IPNs in a queue.
+This Sinatra app must run on a server exposed to the *PayPal sandbox*.

 Queue